skydoves/WhatIf/README.md

   foo = "${it.getString("foo")}"
 }
 ```
-And we can handle the null case.<br>
+You can also handle the null case.<br>
 ```kotlin
 this@MainActivity.whatIfHasExtras(
    whatIf = { foo = "${it.getString("foo")}" },
    whatIfNot = { log("intent extras is null or empty.") }
 )
 ```
-We can null-check and typecast simultaneously when we getting intent extra data.
+You can null-check and typecast simultaneously when you getting intent extra data.
 ```kotlin
 whatIfHasSerializableExtra<Poster>("poster") { poster ->
  ...